anaseto/goal/docs/FAQ.md

 # CAVEATS

-## Number implicit conversions and overflow
+## Implicit numeric type conversions and overflow

-Even though the type builtin `@` returns `"n"` for all numbers, Goal has both 64-bit integer and floating point numbers.
-Builtins convert from one to another when possible, so most applications do not have to care about this.
+Goal has both 64-bit integer and floating point numbers, whoses types are `"i"` and `"n"` as returned by `@` respectively.
+Builtins convert from one to another whenever possible, so most applications do not have to care about this distinction.

-From integer to float, this means that big integers might be approximated after a conversion.
-From float to integer, if the float is too big to be represented or is NaN, it will not be considered an integer.
+Conversion from integer to float means that big integers might be approximated.
+From float to integer, if the float is too big to be represented or is NaN, it will not be considered an integer by primitives that want an integer.
 Also, operations on integer operands can overflow, as defined by two's complement integer overflow.